MicrosoftDocs/architecture-center/docs/guide/multitenant/considerations/pricing-models.md

 Most SaaS solutions will add new features regularly.
 This increases the ROV to users, which may also lead to increases in the amount the solution is used.
 This could result in a solution that becomes unprofitable if the use of new features drives usage, but the pricing model doesn't factor this in.

-For example, if you introduce a new video upload feature to your solution which uses a consumption-based resource, and user uptake of the feature is higher than expected, then consider a combination of [usage caps](#usage-caps) and [feature and service level models](#feature--and-service-level-based-pricing).
+For example, if you introduce a new video upload feature to your solution which uses a consumption-based resource, and user uptake of the feature is higher than expected, then consider a combination of [usage caps](#usage-caps) and [feature and service level pricing](#feature--and-service-level-based-pricing).

 ## Usage caps